Wallzers/Lip_Sync_Assignment/README.md

 ---> Audio file and video file located in Google drive with path addresses

 ## Process
-----> Clone the pretrained model from the above repo
+----> Clone the pretrained model from the above repo and download the requirements using code from ***The Python Notebook in the repo***
 ---->Mount the video file and the audio file(For rezizing and adding resolution to standard 720p)
 ---->These 2 files will be uploaded to sample data after resizing
 ---->Run the code for Crunching and mapping the files for the result